marcusgia2505/classsExGameInstructions/docs/Run.rst

 If you want to logout all participants after the game you can do so by clicking on the logout all participants button in the :ref:`Coursedata:Course data`.

+..note::  Logging out all participants does not work correctly when trying it with your self-made test participants.
+If you want to test it you can use different mobile devices and therefore simulate real participants.

 Settings in the top bar
 ========================